All Episodes

 It's a great honor, Rush.

-But Rush, when you're using the arguments about consensus, scientific consensus and trying to convince people, Galileo Galilee is a perfect example.
+Rush, when you're using the argument about consensus, scientific consensus, and trying to convince people, Galileo Galilee is a perfect example.

-The church and the and and the church scientists of his day refuted him and they chastised him and they put him under house arrest and they were going to execute him as a heretic until the age of enlightenment when when and uh everybody started to realize that Galileo Galilee was correct.
+The church and the church scientists of his day refuted him and they chastised him and they put him under house arrest and they were going to execute him as a heretic until the Age of Enlightenment started to realize that Galileo Galilee was correct.

-He would have been put to death uh if the cons if everybody listened to the consensus.
+He would have been put to death if everybody listened to the consensus.

 The consensus was wrong, but Galileo was correct.